HyperionDevBootcamps/HyperionDev-Data-Science-Development-Environment-Setup/README.md

 # HyperionDev Data Science Development Environment Setup

 This repository provides scripts that set up your development environment for you.
-The operating systems we have provide are:
+The operating systems we have provided for are:

 * macOS
 * Windows